marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 ![](../images/Linux-101-Challenge-2.jpg)

 In Linux, the `ls` command lists all the files in a directory.
 Since the task is to perform a directory listing of the home directory, I can assume that the `ls` command is the answer.
-For example, if I was in a directory called dummy and wanted to see all the files in dummy, I would execute
+For example, if I was in a directory called dummy and wanted to see all the files in dummy, I would execute:
 ```txt
 ls dummy
 ```